View Current

 (16) A proposal to borrow, outlining the timing, value, required duration, and risk mitigation measures will be submitted to Council via the Finance and Business Affairs Committee for approval prior to undertaking borrowings.
 The proposal will also outline subsequent reporting of borrowings to Council.

-(17) Upon approval by Council to enter into borrowings, a Treasury Committee comprising the Deputy Vice-Chancellor, University Services, Director, Audit, Risk and Business Continuity and Chief Financial Officer will be established to oversee and monitor borrowing activity.
+(17) Upon approval by Council to enter into borrowings, a Treasury Committee comprising the Deputy Vice-Chancellor, University Services, Director, Audit, Risk and Business Continuity and Chief Financial Officer will be established to oversee and monitor borrowing activity for the duration of the borrowing period.

 Management and Mitigation of Counter-party Credit Risk

-(18) Investments will adhere to the Investment Governance Framework investment restrictions to ensure diversification between financial institutions and term maturities to mitigate and manage counterparty credit risk.
-The Investment Governance Framework sets out the restrictions on:
+(18) Investments will adhere to the investment restrictions outlined in Section 7 to ensure diversification between financial institutions and term maturities to mitigate and manage counterparty credit risk.
+Section 7 sets out the restrictions on:

 1. the list of approved institutions the University can invest with;